Skip to main content

 • Enter service mode so any fluctuations in the data caused from this activity can be excluded from air quality reports.

-3. If you can't achieve the correct flow rate by adjusting the bypass valve, you may have to replace the sampling pump.
+3. If you can't achieve the correct flow rate by adjusting the bypass valve, you may have to service or replace the sampling pump.

-• If you can't achieve the correct flow rate by adjusting the bypass valve, you may have to replace the sampling pump.
+• If you can't achieve the correct flow rate by adjusting the bypass valve, you may have to service or replace the sampling pump.

 • Disconnect the pump from the monitor's power system.